smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 - If the OEM's configuration file meets the specification of status transition as the SDL, SDL Core uses the values in OEM's configuration file.
 - If the OEM's configuration file does NOT meet the specification of status transition as the SDL, SDL Core uses the values in the default configuration file.

 The structure of status transition table is below.
-Table 1 shows the information in the configuration file to decide the transiton status of audio and video when the apps are swithed.
+Table 1 shows the information in the configuration file used to decide the transition status of audio and video when the apps are switched.

 <b>Table 1.</b> Information of Status Transition Table